YarramasuSindhuja/Voice_Assistent/README.md

 ### How to Use
 1. Run the program
-2. Say "Hey Guru" to activate the assistant
+2. Say "Hey Siri" to activate the assistant
 3. Wait for "Yes, how can I help you?" response
 4. Speak your command clearly
 5. The assistant will respond with voice and text

 ### Example Interactions
 ```
-You: "Hey Guru"
+You: "Hey Siri"
 Assistant: "Yes, how can I help you?"
 You: "What time is it?"
 Assistant: "The current time is 2:30 PM"

-You: "Hey Guru"
+You: "Hey Siri"
 Assistant: "Yes, how can I help you?"
 You: "Tell me a joke"
 Assistant: [Tells a random joke]

-You: "Hey Guru"
+You: "Hey Siri"
 Assistant: "Yes, how can I help you?"
 You: "Search for Python programming"
 Assistant: "Searching Google for Python programming"